19 August 2025

 Dividends and Tax: The Income Angle

 A big reason many Kiwi investors love AUNZ shares is the income.
-Both NZ and Australian shares offer higher dividend yields (around 3–3.5%) than global shares (1.5–2%).
+Both NZ and Australian shares offer higher dividend yields (around 3–3.5%) to global shares (1.5–2%).
 For NZ investors, local shares are especially tax-efficient thanks to imputation credits and PIE structures.
 Australian shares are a bit less tax-friendly, as NZ investors can’t use Aussie franking credits, but they’re still better than most global shares, which are subject to the complex FIF regime.

 Bottom line: If you want income, AUNZ shares deliver.
 But don’t let yield blind you to the bigger picture - growth and diversification matter too.